edzaga/sql-course/lectures/week1/lecture4.rst

 On the other hand, a constraint of the first form, `R = 0`, could just as well have been written `R \subset 0`.
-Technically, `0` is not an expression of relational algebra, but since there are espressions that evaluate to `0`, such as `R - R`, there is no harm in using `0` as a relational-algebra espression.
+Technically, `0` is not an expression of relational algebra, but since there are expressions that evaluate to `0`, such as `R - R`, there is no harm in using `0` as a relational-algebra expression.
-Note that these equivalences hold even if `R` and `S` are bags, provided lve make the conventional interpretation of `R \subset S`: each tuple **t** appears in `S` at least as many times as it appears in `R`.
+Note that these equivalences hold even if `R` and `S` are bags, provided we make the conventional interpretation of `R \subset S`: each tuple **t** appears in `S` at least as many times as it appears in `R`.